Insurance Guides

 EV and Hybrid battery cover addresses the unique financial risk of traction battery pack failure in electric and plug-in hybrid vehicles.
 With replacement costs of $15,000–$30,000+, this cover is essential for EV owners without active manufacturer battery warranty.

-What MBI Does NOT Cover
+What Breakdown Insurance Does NOT Cover

 Understanding exclusions is as important as knowing what's covered.
-NZ MBI policies universally exclude: routine maintenance items (oil, filters, spark plugs), wear items (tyres, brake pads, clutch friction material), pre-existing conditions, damage from accidents or misuse, modifications not disclosed at policy inception, and failures resulting from neglecting the manufacturer's service schedule.
+NZ breakdown insurance policies universally exclude: routine maintenance items (oil, filters, spark plugs), wear items (tyres, brake pads, clutch friction material), pre-existing conditions, damage from accidents or misuse, modifications not disclosed at policy inception, and failures resulting from neglecting the manufacturer's service schedule.
 Always read your policy schedule carefully and ask your broker about any specific concerns.

-Choosing Between MBI Providers
+Choosing Between Breakdown Insurance Providers

 Disclaimer

-This article is for general informational purposes only and does not constitute financial advice.
-MBI products vary by provider — always read your policy schedule carefully.
-BreakdownInsurance.co.nz is operated by Cover4You Limited, an independent information service.
+This article is for general informational purposes only and does not constitute financial advice. breakdown insurance products vary by provider — always read your policy schedule carefully.
+BreakdownInsurance.co.nz is operated by Cover4You, an independent information service.
 We are not a licensed financial adviser.